munamadan/postper/examples/HOW-IT-WORKS.md

 # How POSTPER Works

-Understanding the internals of POSTPER HTTP client.
+Understanding the internals of the POSTPER HTTP client.

-## 🏗️ Architecture
+## Architecture
 ```
 ┌─────────────────┐
 │  .http File     │